Skip to Main Content

 • A recommended process for going from ideas to agreements

-• The key to living your Vision organizationally
+• The key to living your vision organizationally

-• The value of memorializing your Vision
+• The value of memorializing your vision

 “I point our entire national community of employees to Ninety and say, this is what the vision is.
 This is where we're going.
 This is what we've committed to this year.
 This is where we are this quarter.
 This is how we're growing.
 And this is where we’ll be in the next three to ten years.”